This easy creamy broccoli soup is rich, comforting and topped with crispy shallots. It’s also paleo, gluten free, vegetarian and vegan.

-- Add broccoli and seasonings and cook covered under low-medium heat for about 35-40 minutes until broccoli is soft.
+- Add broccoli, cumin, thyme, nutmeg, salt and pepper and cook covered under low-medium heat for about 35-40 minutes until broccoli is soft.

-- Remove from heat and puree using an immersion blender on low speed.
+- Remove from heat and ladle into a blender (alternatively, use an immersion blender to puree)

-- Heat olive oil in small pan and sauté shallots for 7-10 minutes over medium-high heat until crispy, careful not to burn.
+- Heat olive oil in small pan, add shallots and cook for 3-5 minutes over medium-high heat until golden brown and crispy, careful not to burn.